 Transaction Testing Procedure: RNA interviewed Company personnel with responsibility for the underwriting process.
-RNA tested each of the Company's seven private passenger automobile and each of the Company's 10 homeowners declinations processed during the examination period to ensure that declinations were not unfairly discriminatory and to ensure that proper declination notices were given to applicants.
+RNA tested 25 private passenger automobile and 25 homeowners declinations processed during the examination period to ensure that declinations were not unfairly discriminatory and to ensure that proper declination notices were given to applicants.

-Observations: Based upon testing, private passenger automobile and homeowners declination decisions were made in accordance with statutory requirements and the Company's underwriting plan.
-No written declination notices were provided for these applicants, although each received oral notice.
-Based upon testing and review of the information available, the Company's declinations were not unfairly discriminatory.
+Observations: Based upon testing, private passenger automobile and homeowners declination decisions were generally made in accordance with statutory requirements and the Company's underwriting guidelines.
+One private passenger automobile applicant was improperly denied coverage in violation of the Company's underwriting guidelines.
+All remaining declined applicants received either written or oral declination notices.
+Based upon testing and review of the information available, the Company's declinations generally were not unfairly discriminatory.